rynhndrcksn/dotfiles/README.md

 ## Installation

-> [!IMPORTANT]
-> These dotfiles use OpenSUSE package names which don't always match other distros package names.

 > [!WARNING]
 > If you want to try my dotfiles, please fork this repository, review the code, and remove things you don't want or need.
 >